Large deviation theory

 .

-Simplified minimization of the geometric action following Grafke et al. (2017).
-The simple gMAM reduces the complexity of the original gMAM by requiring only first-order derivatives of the underlying Hamiltonian optimisation formulation.
-This simplifies the numerical treatment and the computational complexity.
+Simplified minimization of the geometric action following Grafke et al. [14].
+The simple gMAM reduces the complexity of the original gMAM by requiring only first-order derivatives of the underlying Hamiltonian optimization formulation.
+This simplifies the numerical treatment and computational complexity.

-The implementation below perform a constrained gradient descent where it assumes an autonomous system with additive Gaussian noise.
+The implementation below performs a constrained gradient descent assuming an autonomous system with additive Gaussian noise.

 CriticalTransitions.sgmam